 Data sources used

-- The building characteristics for each property comes from Lightbox, a leading provider of commercial real estate data.
+- Building characteristics for each property come from Lightbox, a leading provider of commercial real estate data.
 Where building characteristic data was not recorded, it was estimated based on known building characteristics and similarities with nearby properties.

-- The slope and aspect of the property under the building was computed from the United States Geological Survey National Elevation Dataset (USGS NED)
+- Slope and aspect of the property under the building were computed from the United States Geological Survey National Elevation Dataset (USGS NED).

-- The projected flame lengths, likelihood of ignition, and exposure to embers comes from the First Street Foundation’s Wildfire Model.
+- Projected flame lengths, ignition likelihood, and embers exposure come from the First Street Foundation’s Wildfire Model.

-Additionally, “fragility curves” developed by Arup Corporation were applied to the First Street Foundation Wildfire Model to determine the amount of damage a home may sustain based on their vulnerability and location.
+Additionally, “fragility curves” developed by Arup Corporation were applied to the First Street Foundation Wildfire Model to determine the damage a home may sustain based on its vulnerability and location.